nxrighthere/NanoSockets/README.md

 Building
 --------
-The native library can be built using [CMake](https://cmake.org/download/) with GCC or Clang.
+The native library can be built using [CMake](https://cmake.org/download/) and requires GCC or Clang with a building toolchain.

 A managed assembly can be built using any available compiling platform that supports C# 3.0 or higher.